User Guide

 Holding Ctrl Centered resize

-Holding Shift Constrained move.
+Holding Shift Constrained move or resize.
 Move horizontally, vertically or on a diagonal.
+Resize while keeping the aspect ratio.

 . and > Cycle between resize/move handles.
 Once selected a handle use arrows to move/resize.